 Kegel exercises can be done anywhere.
 Here's how:

-- Tighten the muscles around your vagina and anus, as if you were stopping the flow of urine.
+- Gently tighten and lift the muscles around your vagina and rectum (above the anus), as if you are stopping the flow of urine and avoiding passing wind.
 Do not do Kegel exercises by actually stopping your flow of urine when on the toilet.
-This can cause some urine to stay in your bladder.
+This can cause some urine to stay in your bladder and may lead to infection.

 - Do not hold your breath while tightening your muscles.